 So you’d like to submit your short story to Books ‘N Pieces Magazine?
 We’d love to see it.
 Our guidelines are simple:

 •Have a great story.
 Don’t tell a sliver of a story, don’t tease a story (especially if you are using the short story to promote a novel), no excerpts (unless otherwise approved), and no stolen work.

 •Your story MUST HAVE a beginning, middle and end, to what you are trying to convey; the character must CHANGE throughout the story.

 •Show DON’T tell.
 Narration is all well and good if it serves a purpose.
 Readers want to SEE the story, not be told it.

 •Don’t get creative with post dialog attributes––he said, she said, is just fine.
-You don’t need “This stinks,” he spat.
-Unless he really spat, don’t say it.
+You don’t need, “This stinks,” he spat.
+Unless he really spits, don’t say it.
 “I don’t like the curtains,” she said leisurely.
-Unless it too her a very long and comfortable time, do not use that word.
+Unless it took her a very long and comfortable time, do not use that word.

 •Avoid stupid words that do not exist, are overused, or misused: